Nehank1709/Nehank1709/README.md

 ### Hi there 👋

-**I am Neha Kumari**  ✨ _Dare to learn new technology and open for collaboration_ ✨ A graduate and a Full-stack Software and ML Learning Enthusiast.
+**I am Neha Kumari**  ✨ _Dare to learn new technology and open for collaboration_ ✨ A graduate and a Full-stack Software and AI Learning Enthusiast.

 - 🔭 I’m currently working on improving my tech skills
 - 🌱 I’m currently learning Full-Stack Software Development